 We support community-led initiatives that promote alternatives to irregular migration in Latin America and the Caribbean.
 By addressing the root causes of out-migration and responding to communities’ specific needs, we strengthen the social and economic fabric of civil society.
 Examples of project outcomes we support include:

 - Reducing or preventing violence at the community level

 - Generating opportunities for individuals to engage in their communities in productive ways.

-We have 50 years’ experience providing targeted foreign assistance to local groups that advance home-grown solutions to these related social issues.
+We have 50 years of experience providing targeted foreign assistance to local groups that advance home-grown solutions to these related social issues.
 Our funding for community-led efforts supports alternatives to irregular migration and addresses the push factors that drive it.
-These initiatives also ensure that the region’s most vulnerable citizens have greater voice, agency and engagement with policies and practices that can improve their livelihoods.
+These initiatives also ensure that the region’s most vulnerable citizens have greater voice, agency, and engagement with policies and practices that can improve their livelihoods.